ahrefs/ocannl/arrayjit/lib/writing_a_backend.md

 end
 ```

 Backends need to provide the `code` (for compilation result) and `context` types. `code` is some intermediate state between assignments and `context routine`.
 A backend may postpone doing anything specific until linking, e.g. `code = Low_level.optimized`, or linking may be a no-op, effectively `code = routine`, usually it will fall somewhere in between and depend on whether `~shared:true` is passed.
-For simple situations, `Backends` has a helper functor:
+For simple situations like CPU backends, `Backends` has a helper functor:

 ```ocaml
 module Simple_no_device_backend (Backend : Simple_backend) : No_device_backend = struct